thornjad/wtr/README.md

 ```
 wtr
 wtr Houston
-wtr Paris
+wtr San Fransisco
 ```

-## Todo
+_Note: not case sensitive._

-wtr does not currently support multi-word searches, no even "San Fransisco".
+## Why not use Bash?

-This is planned for the next version.
+Because I wanted to use C.